 And kickshaws, strangers to our view,

-Ye browster wives, now busk ye bra,
+Ye browster wives ! now busk ye braw,

 And fling your sorrows far awa';

-Then come and gie's the tither blaw
+Then, come and gie's the tither blaw

-Of reaming ale,
+O' reaming ale,

-Mair precious than the well of Spa,
+Mair precious than the well o' Spa,

 Our hearts to heal.

-Then, tho' at odds wi' a' the warl',
+Then, though at odds wi' a' the warl',

-Amang oursells we'll never quarrel;
+Amang oursels we'll never quarrel;

-Tho' Discord gie a canker'd snarl
+Thoogh discord gie a canker'd snarl

 To spoil our glee,

-As lang's there's pith into the barrel
+As lang's there's pith into the barrel,

-We'll drink and 'gree.
+We'll drink and gree.

-Fiddlers, your pins in temper fix,
+Fiddlers! your pins in temper fix,

-And roset weel your fiddle-sticks,
+And rozet weel your fiddlesticks,

 But banish vile Italian tricks

-From out your quorum,
+Frae out your quorum;

-Nor fortes wi' pianos mix,
+Nor fortes wi' pianos mix -

 For nought can cheer the heart sae weil

-As can a canty Highland reel,
+As can a canty Highland reel;

 It even vivifies the heel